top of page

 Hard Bite = people leave

-Gentle bite = nothing happens, life is boring
+Gentle bite = nothing happens, humans are basically boring rocks

 No Bite = play/attention continues